tessharwoodkpmg/ds-data-sources/README.md

 ## Transport Data Sources

+### General / Multi-modal

+* [DfT National Public Transport Access Nodes (NaPTAN)](https://data.gov.uk/dataset/naptan) NaPTAN is Great Britain's national dataset of public transport access points (bus stops, rail stations, airports, ferry piers, tram/metro/underground stops).

+* [Transport Accessibility Data (2013)](https://data.gov.uk/dataset/141f53ae-b285-4e10-a214-6dfe4004ad14/transport-accessibility-data) These datasets were gathered by Transport Direct to support accessible (step-free or with assistance) journey planning.
+They describe accessibility of public transport stations, stops and services.
+The data is not yet fully comprehensive, but does provide coverage across much of Great Britain.
+Note: Last updated 2013.

+* [DfT National Public Transport Gazeteer (2011 - 2016)](https://data.gov.uk/dataset/nptg) NPTG is a database of localities (cities, towns, villages and other settlements) in Great Britain.
+It provides a common frame of reference for the National Public Access Nodes (NaPTAN) schema and other UK Public Transport Information schemas.

 ### Road

 * [DfT GB Road Traffic Counts (2000 - date)](https://www.dft.gov.uk/traffic-counts/download.php) Traffic count datasets produced by the DfT for the level of traffic on various roads in Great Britain in .csv format.